HaotianZhangAI4Science/FragGen/README.md

 python gen_from_pdb.py --config ./configs/sample_geomopt.yml --surf_file {surface_file} --pdb_file {pdb_file} --sdf_file {lig_file} --save_dir example --device cuda
 ```

 There are several examples in the `./example`.
 You can try them for a quick review.
 Furthermore, I have uploaded the [CrossDock test set](https://doi.org/10.5281/zenodo.10069394) (including original proteins, original files, and corresponding surface files).
+Puls, I also uploaded the [checkpoint](https://doi.org/10.5281/zenodo.11119040). for each version.

 #### Several parameters you can change according to your own needs.